AviralJain32/mini-crm-frontend/README.md

-# Xeno Mini CRM – Frontend
+# Mini CRM – Frontend

-This is the frontend for the **Xeno Mini CRM** platform, built with **Next.js**, **Tailwind CSS**, and **React Query Builder**, designed to empower marketing teams to manage customer segmentation, run personalized campaigns, and leverage AI for intelligent messaging.
+This is the frontend for the **Mini CRM** platform, built with **Next.js**, **Tailwind CSS**, and **React Query Builder**, designed to empower marketing teams to manage customer segmentation, run personalized campaigns, and leverage AI for intelligent messaging.

 ## 🚀 Features